-We can hardly believe it's been seven years since the drab old Coal Office building on Maple Avenue was converted into a cafe, opening first as the Queen of Tarts.
+We can hardly believe it's been over nine years since the drab old Coal Office building on Maple Avenue was converted into a cafe, opening first as the Queen of Tarts.
 The latest incarnation, the Coal Yard Cafe, offers tempting breakfasts and lunches with lots of comfortable seating.

 This fireplace will be popular over the winter!If you haven't been by since the Queen of Tarts days, you may be astonished at the roomy new interior, which has counter and stools, plus tables and chairs, and big cushioned armchairs by the cast iron fireplace, in an addition to the building added a few years ago.
 The kitchen area has been expanded, as well, with a proper stove and plenty of prep space for real cooking.

 A sausage, spinach, and gruyere breakfast sandwich on French peasant bread.Each morning, the Coal Yard has coffee and pastries, but also breakfast sandwiches cooked from scratch and served on bagels or, even better, French peasant bread.
 (Really, they're handmade omelets served on bread.)
-There are beautiful omelets (not served on bread) made to order, and a frequent weekend special offers french toast (made from that same peasant bread) served with real maple syrup and bacon, or sweet potato hash with sausage and fried egg.
-Breakfast is available whenever the cafe is open.
+There are beautiful omelets (not served on bread) made to order, and there are daily breakfast specials such as french toast (made from that same peasant bread) served with real maple syrup and bacon, or sweet potato hash with sausage and fried egg.
+Breakfast is available through lunch hours.

-Fried haddock special with fries and cole slaw.At lunchtime, there's a daily soup or two, made from scratch by Gene Marks, the cafe's new chef, often with a vegetarian option like creamy butternut squash, or the excellent chicken matzah ball soup.
+Fried haddock special with fries and cole slaw.At lunchtime, there's a daily soup or two, made from scratch, often with a vegetarian option like creamy butternut squash, or the excellent chicken matzah ball soup.
 A wide variety of sandwiches and salads is often joined by such lunch specials as beef or mushroom lasagna, chicken parmigiana with pasta, pork souvlaki, or, especially on Fridays, fried haddock.
 The haddock is both tender and crisp, and served on a roll accompanied by perfect french fries, a bit of fresh cole slaw, and tartar sauce.
 The "Sloppy Michael" sandwich is the chef's own rendition of Sloppy Joes, and the Bleus Burger is just what it sounds like.

-We're now in an era when Gimme! doesn't offer the only freshly roasted local coffee, and the Coal Yard is brewing up freshly ground beans from Bob and June's Coffee in Montour Falls, like their Bali Blue Moon fair trade organic french roast.
+We're now in an era when Gimme! doesn't offer the only freshly roasted local coffee, and the Coal Yard is brewing up freshly ground beans from Seneca Sunrise Coffee in Watkins Glen, like their organic Sumatra roast.